openvinotoolkit/openvino_tensorflow/python/README.md

 More detailed examples on how to use **OpenVINO™ integration with TensorFlow** are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.

+## License
+**OpenVINO™ integration with TensorFlow** is licensed under [Apache License Version 2.0](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/LICENSE).
+By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Support

 Please submit your questions, feature requests and bug reports via [**GitHub issues**](https://github.com/openvinotoolkit/openvino_tensorflow/issues).